zlociu/Second-Screen-IP/README.md

 ## How to run ⚙️
 ### PC app
 Just run .exe files.
-Sender app is a cmd app, receiver app is normal window.
+Sender is a command app and receiver is a normal window app.
-In sender app type <i>help</i> to list all available commands.
+In the sender app type <i>help</i> to list all available commands.
 Set receiver device IPv4 address and type <i>start</i>.
-To stop transmitting data, just type <i>stop</i> in sender app.
+To stop transmitting data, just type <i>stop</i> in the sender app.

 ### Adnroid app